 If you want to read more about grouping ideas, and haven’t already read this one, check it out – Building Thinking Classrooms in Mathematics.

-Using Partner Cards or Grouping Cards to Review Fraction Concepts
+Partner Cards or Grouping Cards to Keep Reviewing Fractions in Middle School

 I did this with equivalent expressions a few years back, and it was quite helpful – using the grouping cards gave students additional practice several times during the year.